Maintenance and restoration work in and alongside the river with the River Gipping Trust.

 Note that at Pipps Ford you must park near the house and walk down to the work site but there is plenty of car parking space at Baylham.

-If you would like to join us, email Ian Petchey our Restoration Manager, at firstname.lastname@example.org or call him for more details.
+If you would like to join us, email Ian Petchey our Restoration Manager, from this link or call him for more details.
 If you are viewing this on your mobile there should be a phone link at the foot of the page.

 You don’t need any special skills, just a willingness to help.
 We will supply you with safety gear like gloves, goggles and a hard hat but you’ll have to bring your own safety footwear (steel toe cap and sole plate).
 Our work site is governed by the H&S At Work Regulations and as such PPE is mandatory.